Aryansh-S/USACO/README.md

 # Template (\& A First on Structs)
 You can find the latest version of my contest programming template (ongoing modification) in "template.cpp"; please credit before any use in-contest.
 More specifically, I have coded and put together some nifty structs for various algorithms and problem types; these continue to be updated.
+Structs I design are meant to be some of the most efficient possible implementations of algorithms, as they are tested for large cases and efficiency.

 It is important to note that the purpose of a struct is not to black-box concepts (especially since you will not learn the underlying algorithms by doing this) but rather to have a set of ready-made implementations for the sake of contests in which there may not be ample time to implement algorithms from scratch.
 Again, this is not to black-box: even in a contest setting, you may have to modify parts of various structs to fit the problem structure.